coreinfrastructure/best-practices-badge/doc/implementation.md

 * gitlab: URL <https://github.com/NARKOZ/gitlab/blob/master/LICENSE.txt> reveals this to be license BSD-2-Clause.
 * colored: URL <https://github.com/defunkt/colored/blob/master/LICENSE> reveals this to be license MIT.

+For more on license decisions see doc/dependency_decisions.yml.
+You can also run 'rake' and see the generated report license_finder_report.html.

 # See also

 See the separate "[background](./background.md)" and